 What is our EIS investment strategy?

-Our highly experienced and dedicated team understand the potential commercial applications and unmet needs satisfied by innovative technologies from university research, as well as the intellectual property that protects their competitive positions.
+We understand the potential commercial applications and unmet needs satisfied by new technologies and the intellectual property that protects their competitive position.

 What are university spinout companies?